 The ECAIs used are Fitch Ratings, Moody's Investors Service and S&P Global Ratings.
 They are mainly in the Bank asset class.
-ECAI ratings are mapped to a common credit quality grade prescribed by the MAS.
+We adhere to the process prescribed in MAS Notice 637 to map ECAI ratings to the relevant risk weights.

-Market risk
+Market Risk